How Does Export Canvas Work?

 Eventually making plans is nice, but do you already have a few clients?
 Can you already show a testimonial?
 Is there already a user case to share?
 What will you put in your white paper?
 Is there a Launching Export Customer that can help you to get your feet on the ground in that country?
 Because eventually you want to expand to the Early Majority.

-An Export Canvas is not meant to keep safe in your desk.
+An Export Canvas is not meant to keep safe in a drawer in your desk.
 Together with an Export Canvas coach you will translate it into concrete action points.
 That’s how your export plan becomes a success.

 You are not alone!

 An experienced Export Coach will give you for guidance for a couple weeks